Breaking down language barriers is critical when entering new markets.

 Use plain language

 It’s always best to use plain language when you can so that your products and services are clear to the majority.
-This means getting rid of jargon where possible and avoiding complex sentence structures or language.
-It’s all about keeping it simple.
+This means avoiding jargon and complex sentence structures or language where possible.

 Translate your content

-Translation plays a crucial role in bridging cultural gaps, facilitating global communication, and driving business growth.
+TAs globalization becomes the business standard, more and more industries are translating their content because it plays a crucial role in bridging cultural gaps, facilitating effective communication, and driving business growth.

 76% of online consumers prefer to buy products with information in their native language, illustrating the immense value of translation for businesses.